 Enjoy child-led play in the park each week, based on the educational approach of Anji Play.
 The library will provide special play equipment to spark your children's imagination.
 Kids can create a Play Story based on their activities of the day and grownups will have opportunities to help their kids reflect on their play.

 Wear messy clothes and bring a water bottle (optional).
-If you like, bring a picnic dinner or purchase a meal from the "Let's Eat Out" local food carts, and make an evening of it!
+If you like, bring a picnic dinner and make an evening of it!

 This award-winning event is created in partnership with the Madison Parks Division and AnjiPlay, and funded in part by a grant from the Madison Public Library Foundation.